 Give the journalist a reason to read on in about 3 short sentences.

 Your second paragraph should give more detail about you, your project, album, tour – whatever it is you’re trying to promote.
 To convey your personality or promote a positive reaction to your work, use a couple of quotes.
 E.g.

-“This is by far and away the best album Jon Skinner has released to date,” said FatBoy Slim.
+“This is by far and away from the best album Jon Skinner has released to date,” said Fatboy Slim.
 “He’s an amazing talent and I’m genuinely excited about this artist’s future.”